 As of September 30, 2022, our pro forma net tangible book value (deficit) was \$4.2 million, or \$0.27 per common share.
-Pro forma net tangible book value (deficit) represents the amount of our total tangible assets less our total liabilities, after giving effect to (i) the conversion of certain outstanding convertible notes of \$4,077,989 into an aggregate of 1,822,598 common shares upon the completion of this offering, (ii) the conversion of related party notes payable of \$84,355 into an aggregate of 35,148 common shares pursuant to a settlement and subscription agreement, (iii) the conversion of accounts payable and due to related parties of \$2,691,342 into an aggregate of 1,121,398 common shares upon the completion of this offering, (iv) the issuance of 187,500 common shares to our Chief Executive Officer upon completion of this offering, and (v) our sale of 1,875,000 common shares in this offering at the initial public offering price of \$4.00 per share and after deducting the estimated underwriting discounts and commissions and estimated offering expenses of \$2,232,527 of which \$1,257,218 was included in deferred offering costs as of September 30, 2022.
+Pro forma net tangible book value (deficit) represents the amount of our total tangible assets less our total liabilities, after giving effect to (i) the conversion of certain outstanding convertible notes of \$4,077,989 into an aggregate of 1,822,598 common shares upon the completion of this offering (assuming an initial public offering price of \$4.00 per share), (ii) the conversion of related party notes payable of \$84,355 into an aggregate of 35,148 common shares (assuming an initial public offering price of \$4.00 per share) pursuant to a settlement and subscription agreement, (iii) the conversion of accounts payable and due to related parties of \$2,691,342 into an aggregate of 1,121,398 common shares upon the completion of this offering (assuming an initial public offering price of \$4.00 per share), (iv) the issuance of 187,500 common shares to our Chief Executive Officer upon completion of this offering (assuming an initial offering price of \$4.00 per share), and (v) our sale of 2,000,000 common shares in this offering (assuming an initial public offering price of \$4.00 per share) and after deducting the estimated underwriting discounts and commissions and estimated offering expenses of \$2,232,527 of which \$1,257,218 was included in deferred offering costs as of September 30, 2022.